cconrad/cconrad.github.io/content/blog/2013-12-10-faster-iphone-tethering-with-manjaro.md

 ---
-author:
-  display_name: Claus Conrad
-  email: webmaster@clausconrad.com
-  login: claus
-  url: ''
-author_email: webmaster@clausconrad.com
-author_login: claus
-comments: true
-date: 2013-12-10 09:41:34 +01:00
+date: 2013-12-10T08:41:34.000Z
-date_gmt: 2013-12-10 08:41:34 +0000
-excerpt: "How to avoid having to wait for Manjaro to auto-connect to your iPhone's hotspot, when you activate tethering:"
+excerpt: 'How to avoid having to wait for Manjaro to auto-connect to your iPhone''s hotspot, when you activate tethering:'
-header: false
 published: true
-sidebar: left
-status: publish
 tags:
   - manjaro
   - arch